firoyj/firoyj.github.io/_posts/2023-11-27-dex-aggregator.md

 ## Impact

+- Helping to prepare documentation for audit presented the technical details in a simplified format and language, enabling the auditors to better make their assessments.
+- Clear documentation streamlined collaboration and improved efficiency within the team, as well as helping
+- New joiners were better able to onboard quicker with more confidence.
+- My work to deploy and demonstrate Docs-as-code practices in GitHub revolutionized the documentation workflow for the whole team, enhancing collaboration and transparency.
+-

-# Exploring Cross-ledger DEX Aggregation with ENtropic Protocol and X  Token
+# Exploring Cross-ledger DEX Aggregation with Entropic Protocol and X  Token

 ## Understand the Protocol

-Entropic delivers a sophisticated cross-ledger DEX aggregator, enabling optimal execution through market aggregation.
-By tapping into Automated Market Makers (AMMs) across multiple chains, it achieves a dark pool-like order execution.
-This way, users can seamlessly initiate a swap of any supported token and the protocol finds the best route for that swap, whether it's a simple AMM swap or a more complex movement of tokens across different networks to achieve the most favorable outcome.
+Entropic delivers a sophisticated cross-ledger DEX aggregator.
+It enables optimal execution through market aggregation.
+By tapping into Automated Market Makers (AMMs) across multiple chains, it achieves a [dark pool-like](https://www.investopedia.com/articles/markets/050614/introduction-dark-pools.asp) execution of orders.
+This means users can seamlessly initiate a swap of any supported token, then the protocol finds the best route for that swap, whether it's a simple AMM swap or a more complex movement of tokens across different networks to achieve the best outcome.

 The protocol excels in 3 fundamental features:

 ### 1. Coincidence of Wants

 Entropic introduces a cross-chain adaptation of Coincidence of Wants (CoW).
 It collects CoWs from various ledgers and matches the orders off-chain.
-This smart matching engine sorts orders to find any potential matches, and then navigates through larger networks and tokens to access the more exotic ones.
+This smart matching engine sorts orders looking for any potential matches.
+It then navigates through larger networks and tokens to access the more exotic ones.
 Entropic's algorithm optimizes output for the user since CoW is often cheaper, faster, and more reliable.

 ### 2. Cross-Chain Functionality

-Being capable of transferring any cryptographic asset from one ledger to another, Entropic is by definition cross-chain and cross-layer.
-It utilizes TROPIC token for cross-chain transfers and swaps by bundling swaps and settling asset exchanges through cross-chain CoWs, while utilizing bridges for the rest of the order processing.
+Being capable of transferring any cryptographic asset from one ledger to another, Entropic is, by definition, cross-chain and cross-layer.
+It utilizes TROPIC token for cross-chain transfers, which involves bundling swaps and settling asset exchanges through cross-chain CoWs.
+The remaining orders are processed utilizing bridges.

 ### 3. DEXA

-Entropic harnesses the potential of chain-agnostic computing to achieve the best execution through decentralized exchange aggregation (DEXA) across multiple EVM-compatible L1s, L2s, and other ecosystems.
-A user initiating a token swaps has the exchange intelligently routed through a network of blockchain bridges, being sensitive to transfer cost and time.
-Token information is aggregated from DEXs, such as Uniswap, Sushiswap, and other compatible protocols.
-Liquidity data and liquidity itself are sourced to find the optimal route for the token swap.
+Entropic harnesses the potential of chain-agnostic computing to optimize for best execution via decentralized exchange aggregation (DEXA) across multiple EVM-compatible L1s, L2s, and other ecosystems.
+When a user initiates a token swap, the exchange is intelligently routed through a network of blockchain bridges, being sensitive to transfer cost and time.
+Information on tokens from DEXes, such as Uniswap, Sushiswap, and other compatible protocols is aggregated to gather token details.
+Liquidity data and the liquidity itself are sourced to determine the most efficient route for the token swap.

 ## Process

 The fundamental process of Entropic involves the following steps:

-1. An API gathers all the user configurations, forwarding them for processing.
-The algorithm primarily operates off-chain*, interacting with multiple networks (chains and layers) bridges.
+1. User configurations are gathered by an API and forwarded for processing.
+The algorithm mainly operates off chain*, interacting with multiple networks (chains and layers) and bridges.
 2. Orders are accumulated in batches over a predetermined period.
-Subsequently, the protocol endeavors to identify the best swap routes encompassing DEXs and bridges.
+3. The protocol then works to identify the best swap routes, considering DEXes and bridges.
-3. The problem is dispatched to external solvers via an API, where they attempt to solve it using custom algorithms.
-Solvers stake TROPIC token before submitting their solution.
+4. The problem is sent out via an API to external solvers, who attempt to solve the problem using custom algorithms.
+Solvers stake some TROPIC token before submitting their solution.
-4. The protocol also solves the problem using an in-house algorithm.
+5. Meanwhile, Entropic protocol also solves the problem using an in-house algorithm.
-5. A comparison is made between the protocol's solution and the solvers' solutions, rewarding the best solver.
+6. The solvers' solutions are compared with Entropic's solution, and the best solver is rewarded.
-6. The best solution is then submitted on the blockchain.
+7. The best solution is submitted on the blockchain.

-* It's worth noting that initializing a swap request is not triggered by a blockchain event.
-Instead, it's initiated directly by the user, inputting information into a database through a frontend desktop tool or mobile application.
-This approach allows for sufficient time to determine the best route and to check for any CoWs.
+* Note: initiating a swap request is not triggered by a blockchain event.
+Instead, the user directly starts it by inputting information using a frontend tool on a desktop or mobile application.
+This approach allows sufficient time to find the best route and to check for any CoWs.